jasmnbur/jasmnbur/README.md

 # Hi, I'm Jasmina Buresch :)

-I am an Economics Master's student at Fordham University and I have a passion for data-driven solutions to real world challenges!
+I am an Economics Master's student at Fordham University, and I'm having fun exploring the intersection of my econ knowledge and data science for intiutive solutions to real world challenges!

 Future projects I hope to work on:
 - modeling monetary policy shocks on output, interest rates and unemployment using VARs
 - using AEJ data and converting Stata do files into analysis in R and Python
 - automating memo writing using R Markdown, LaTex or a combo fo the two

-Find me on LinkedIn (here)[https://www.linkedin.com/in/jasmina-buresch-a732a4156/]
+Keep up with me on LinkedIn [here](https://www.linkedin.com/in/jasmina-buresch-a732a4156/) & on Medium [here](https://medium.com/@jasminaburesch)